Cheroxx/Cyberthreat-Intelligence/README.md

 Targets high-tech, software, media, healthcare, pharmaceutical, travel, telecommunications, education, and video game industries
 ```

-#### Black Vine
+### Black Vine

-Black Vine is a dangerous APT group engaging primarily in cyberespionage
+Black Vine is a dangerous APT group likely composed of freelancers with partial sponsorship by the Chinese government engaging primarily in cyberespionage

 Black Vine APT is likely responsible for the massive 2015 Anthem data breach

+Also known as Deep Panda, Shell Crew, WebMasters, KungFu Kittens, PinkPanther, Codoso Team, and APT19 (although this may be 2 separate APT groups)

 Active:  2012-present